Call for Papers for LIBER 2023 Annual Conference — Now Open

 - Future-oriented, thought leadership pieces arising out of current research;

-- Work-in-progress initiatives or pilot descriptions, sufficiently mature to warrant attention;
+- Work in progress or pilot descriptions, sufficiently mature to warrant attention;

-- Experiences and case studies specifying requirements, challenges or opportunities;
+- Experiences, best practices and case studies specifying requirements, challenges or opportunities.

-LIBER 2022 will include several session and presentation formats.
-When submitting a paper, speakers can choose the best format for the content they intend to deliver.
-Speakers can choose the most appropriate format from the below list:
+When submitting a paper, speakers can choose the best format for the content they intend to deliver from the list of options below:

-- Papers presenting research, best practices, and case studies, which cover the methods used and open a discussion on the topic;
+- Presentations: mature works that showcase research, best practices, and case studies, which cover the methods used and open a discussion on the theme and its topics;

-We also invite ideas for a panel session, consisting of 3 – 4 brief and engaging presentations related to the theme and the topics of the conference.
+- Panel Session: lively panel sessions, consisting of 3 – 4 brief and engaging presentations related to the theme and the topics of the conference, inviting discussion among the panelists and with the audience.

-Note: For all proposals, the CPC may, in some cases, accept an abstract while proposing an alternative format from the initially selected one if it fits better within the programme.
+Note: For all proposals, the Conference Programme Committee may, in some cases, accept an abstract while proposing an alternative format from the initially selected one if it fits better within the programme.
 In this case, the author will be consulted.

 The CPC will select abstracts based on the following criteria: